Ice hockey

 NHL games in Europe

-In the 2023/24 season, ice hockey fans can once again look forward to guest appearances by some NHL teams in Europe.
-These four matches will take place at the Avicii Arena in the Swedish capital of Stockholm:
+In the 2024/25 season, ice hockey fans can once again look forward to guest appearances by some NHL teams in Europe.
+Two matches will be shown in Prague (Czech Republic) in October 2024 and two further matches will take place in Tampere (Finland) in November 2024.

 Game Date Tickets